PeterEckmann1/aswg-pipeline/README.md

 Each manuscript takes about one minute to analyze.

+If running the tool for the first time, run `docker-compose build` to build the container images.

 `barzooka` and `jetfighter` tend to take longer than the other tools, so for optimal performance, append `--scale barzooka=2` and `--scale jetfighter=2` to the `docker-compose` command.
 To analyze how each tool is performing, run `plot_performance_data.py`with `matplotlib` installed.